mjkjr/knowledge-log/README.md

 | [Edabit](https://edabit.com/)                                         |            |            |                  |
 | [JSRobot](https://lab.reaal.me/jsrobot/)                              |            |            |                  |

-> 📝 **Todo:** Choose courses from [Skynapse's Resources](https://github.com/Syknapse/resources) to take next

 <br>

 ## 📑 Additional Educational Resources & References

 Links to useful references, tools, articles, etc for future reference.

-I'm omitting obvious resources such as reference websites that would appear at the top of a google search.
+> 📝 **Note:** I'm omitting obvious resources such as reference websites that
+> would appear at the top of a google search.

-> 📝 **Note:** *This section is still under it's initial construction.*

 ### General